 When Mary returned to the bedroom, she noticed that Sean had already fallen asleep, still wearing his ring.
 Mary thought of removing hers but did not.
 “Sweet dreams may we share this night, to rise, refreshed, in the morning’s light.” she mused.
 It was nearing eleven when she turned off the bed lamp.

 A full moon was rising over what the men of The Brotherhood called “The Chamber House.”
 The Chamber House was very old; it had been built in the early 1800s when the land was part of a Virginia plantation and was situated in a remote wooded area.
 At one time it had been used as a smokehouse.
 The seven men who comprised The Brotherhood never spoke of its existence to anyone outside the group.
 It was nearly midnight when they approached it.
 The leader of the group unlocked the massive iron gate that opened into an outer chamber.
 He switched on a pair of lights which flanked the inside of the entry.
 The soft, yellow light that they emitted couldn’t quite erase the profound shadows which painted the far recesses of the building’s interior.
 Boxes and old farm machinery lurked in the gloom, all of it very old.
-The building’s inner wall was fitted with a door made of roughly hewn logs banded with iron and fitted with seven locks.
+The building’s inner wall was fitted with a door made of rough logs banded with iron and fitted with seven locks.
 Curiously, a large iron bar spanned the door, as if to prevent its being opened from the inside.
 The men stood quietly for several minutes until the leader, after checking an ornate gold pocket watch, spoke:

 Each of the followers had a key which they used to open one of the locks.
 When they had finished, the leader lifted the bar and opened the door.
 The group entered the inner brick-walled room.
 The room was circular, with a diameter of about sixteen feet.
 Its sooty black walls muted the already dim glow that leaked in from the lamps in the outer hall.
 In the center of the room was an old wooden table, darkened by age.
 Upon it lay a shrouded figure.
 The leader took his place at its head while the other men stood on either side.
 After standing in silence for a few minutes, twelve chimes from the leader's pocket watch signaled midnight.
 Again the leader spoke: